 Maryland’s state law protecting abortion rights would not be affected by changes at the federal level, Amelia Chassé, communications director at Hogan’s office told Rewire.News in an email.
 “Governor Hogan said during his campaign that he would uphold Maryland’s existing laws protecting these rights, and he has kept that promise.
 He supports the right of voters to decide whether to adopt these protections—which are already law in Maryland—as a constitutional amendment.”

 Democratic nominee for governor Ben Jealous immediately supported the amendment.
-His campaign criticized Hogan’s “history of hostility towards women’s reproductive rights” in a statement and said he supports enshrining the right to choose in the state statute.
+His campaign in a statement criticized Hogan’s “history of hostility towards women’s reproductive rights” and said he supports enshrining the right to choose in the state statute.

 “In the Trump era, Maryland’s governor must have the courage to take every step possible to ensure a woman’s right to choose is protected, and that reproductive health is never a political bargaining chip.
 As governor, I’d support the Speaker’s efforts to stand up for Maryland values,” Jealous said.

-The Maryland Democratic Party also criticized Hogan’s dismissal of the effort.
+The Maryland Democratic Party criticized Hogan’s dismissal of the effort.
 “It should be a giant red flag for every Maryland woman that Larry Hogan refuses to support a constitutional amendment that will protect a woman’s right to control her reproductive health,” said Kathleen Matthews, party chairperson, in a press release.

-Busch, the longest-serving house speaker in the state’s history, made his proposal on the heels of an openly anti-choice president nominating conservative Judge Brett Kavanaugh to the U.S. Supreme Court.
-President Donald Trump campaigned on a promise to nominate judges who would overturn Roe v.
+Busch, the longest-serving house speaker in Maryland history, made his proposal on the heels of an openly anti-choice president nominating conservative Judge Brett Kavanaugh to the U.S. Supreme Court.
+President Trump campaigned on a promise to nominate judges who would overturn Roe v.
 Wade, the landmark 1973 decision that legalized abortion in the United States.
 Several states have responded to protect abortion access at the local level, including Massachusetts which recently passed the NASTY Women Act.

 Hogan has also been criticized by Democrats for staying silent on the Kavanaugh nomination as he runs for re-election.
 Last Thursday, Matthews joined Democratic candidate for lieutenant governor Susan Turnbull, state Del.
 Joseline Peña-Melnyk (D-Prince George’s), and former Maryland gubernatorial candidate Krish Vignarajah to urge Hogan to support Busch’s amendment, during a press call.
 They said Kavanaugh’s nomination to the Supreme Court is a threat to Maryland’s laws protecting women’s rights.